lawsonkeith/Protobot/README.md

 For the wiring loom I used an IDC connector and some 2.54mm header.

+**NOTE** -
-**NOTE** - I've had issues with this interfering with the PIs windows environment in the past with lockups so I don't tend to boot into the PI X windows interface.
+(1) I've had issues with this interfering with the PIs windows environment in the past with lockups so I don't tend to boot into the PI X windows interface.
+(2) sudo chown root test.sh, then sudo chmod +s test.sh to allow scripts to acces GPIO as non root

 ##Wifi
 Follow adafruits guide to seting up the wifi using the terminal on the Pi.
 I found it easier to do it via the